geeksforsocialchange/gfsc-v3/content/blog/2020/manchester-community-histories-urban-regeneration/index.md

 As our contemporary urban landscape makes clear, local activists were not successful in halting demolition.
 Between 1970 and 1974, the bulldozers moved in and gradually forced residents and most business owners out.
 Elouise and Beresford Edwards were among the final holdouts; their house was the last one left on the block when they departed in 1974.
 At the Community History Day we got to hear the personal stories of several former residents and – with the support of archaeological technician John Piprani and his team – used Digimap and GPS technology to identify the exact locations of the homes in which they grew up.
 [John Piprani has written a blog on this process which has more photos and thoughts from the day](https://clahresearch.wordpress.com/2019/12/20/greenheys-community-history-day).

-{{<image-with-caption/start "pic4.jpg" "Former residents stand on the exact spot of their old homes in Greenheys." "frame">}}
+{{<image-with-caption/start src="pic4.jpg" alt="Former residents stand on the exact spot of their old homes in Greenheys." classList="image--frame">}}
 Former residents stand on the exact spot of their old homes in Greenheys.
 {{<image-with-caption/end>}}